Print Logo

 Statement of terms and conditions

-Digital Public Services Switzerland supports interested public authorities in the areas of digitalisation and information and communications technology (ICT) by providing advice, coordination and recommendations, as well as by representing their interests to ICT providers, especially as regards common framework agreements and undertakings on terms and conditions for the interested public authorities.
+The DPSS supports the participating public authorities by providing advice, coordination and recommendations, as well as by representing their interests to ICT providers, especially as regards common framework agreements and undertakings on terms and conditions for the participating public authorities.
 Thanks to agreements with ICT suppliers and ICT service providers, public administrations benefit from better purchasing conditions and minimise their procurement expenses in the area of ICT.

 Learn more about general terms and conditions and contract templates [https://www.administration-numerique-suisse.ch/terms]